Convergence of the generalization error for deep gradient flow methods for PDEs: Introduction

 There are several articles available that study the generalization error of deep learning methods for PDEs, typically focusing on the popular DGM and PINN methods.
 These methods rely on approximability properties of neural networks and properties of quadrature methods in order to control the generalization error, while they typically consider only \textit{a posteriori} estimates for the training error.
 We refer the interested reader to \citet{Mishra2022PINNs} and \citet{Gazoulis2025} for results on PINNs, and the related while more general article of \citet{loulakis2023newapproachgeneralisationerror}.
-Moreover, several articles consider the approximation error of DMG and PINNs; see, for example, \citet{sirignano2018dgm} and \citet{Shin_Darbon_Karniadakis}.
+Moreover, several articles consider the approximation error of DMG and PINNs; see, for example, \citet{sirignano2018dgm,Shin_Darbon_Karniadakis} and \citet{abdo2026convergenceanalysispinnsfractional}.
 The recent article of \citet{jiang2023global} considers the ``global'' convergence of DGM and PINNs, which amounts to the convergence of the training error in our notation.
-Combined with other available results, this article allows to deduce the convergence of the generalization error of these methods.
-Compared to the extended literature on DGM and PINNs, there are significantly fewer papers on DGFMs; let us mention here the articles of \citet{Dondl2022} which focuses on the approximation error, and \citet{doi:10.1142/S021953052350015X} which provides a convergence rate using the Rademacher complexities.
+Combined with other available results, this article allows to deduce the convergence of the generalization error of the DGM and PINN methods.
+Compared to the extensive literature on DGM and PINNs, there are significantly fewer papers on the convergence analysis of DGFMs; let us mention here the articles of \citet{Dondl2022} which focuses on the approximation error, and \citet{doi:10.1142/S021953052350015X} which provides a convergence rate using the Rademacher complexities.